chinmayeeahire/ecommercespring/notes.md

 - This Container uses Dependency Injection(DI) to manage the components that make up the application.

-- helps you to create object on behalf of you(just need to tell spring the class)
+- helps you to create object on behalf of you(just need to tell spring the class) how - ex: @component

+# ANNOTATION

+- @Component: indicates that a class should be managed by the Spring IOC container if discovered during component scan

+- @Service

+- @RestController: giving capabilities as @Controller(semantic purpose) --> @Component

+- @Autowired : nnotation driven Dependency Injection.
+The main annotation of this feature is @Autowired.
+It allows Spring to resolve and inject collaborating beans into our bean.